xchem/xchem-align/USER-GUIDE.md

 There is support for adding arbitrary extra files to the upload.
 These files are not used by Fragalysis but will be added to any downloads from Fragalysis.

-To add these either create a `extra_files` directory in your `output_dir` or if they are located elsewhere specify this location with the `extra_files_dir` option in the config file.
+To add these either create a `extra_files` directory in your version directory (e.g `upload-v2`) or if they are located elsewhere specify this location with the `extra_files_dir` option in the config file.
 These files will be copied to your `upload_?` dir and included in the upload.

 Some `extra_files` are generated automatically for you.
 These comprise: